jshanm/lib-platform-shared-iamDbAuth/README.md

 FLUSH PRIVILEGES;
 ```

-The password will be refreshed every 14 minutes.
+As these passwords expire every 15 minutes, the password will be refreshed every 14 minutes.